-specifies the register containing the address of the message text
+specifies the register containing the address of the message text specifies the type of call you want to generate.
+Acceptable values are:

 If you specify TEXTA, the first byte at the address specified must contain the length of the message text.
 For example: